Are you thinking about starting a home business, but you have no money to “invest” in your business?

 In order to make a little bit of money to get things going, I had some passionless projects.
 I started doing other things to create a side income in the short term.
-These included selling on eBay, having frequent yard sales, and even working part-time at a seasonal job away home.
+These included selling on eBay, having frequent yard sales, and even working part-time at a seasonal job.

-From talking to other moms, this seems like a huge issue for others as well.
+From talking to others in dire straits, this seems like a huge issue for others as well.
 This is one of those situations in which keeping your eyes on the long-term goals.